burgaslab/lab-pi/README.md

 # Raspberry PI web GPIO controller
-*a very minimalistic app to control the RPI outputs using a web api*
+*a very minimalistic app to control the RPI outputs using a web browser*
+  * garage or front door
+  * heating appliances

 ## Usage